jose-izarra/jenga-game/README.md

 # Unfamiliar with _Jenga_? <div id='id-section1'/>

-Rules and objective of the game:
+## Rules and objective of the game

-Players take turns removing one block at a time from a tower constructed of 54 blocks.
+In this version of *Jenga* the players competes to get the heighest amount of moves before the tower collapses.
+The player removes one block at a time from a tower constructed of 54 blocks or 18 layers.
 Each block removed is then placed on top of the tower, creating a progressively more unstable structure.

-Starting off, players take turns removing one block from any level below the highest completed one and placing it horizontally atop the tower, perpendicular to any blocks on which it is to rest.
+Starting off, the player starts removing one block from any layer below the highest two, and placing it horizontally atop the tower, perpendicular to any blocks on which it is to rest.

 Once a level contains three blocks, it is complete and may not have any more blocks added to it.

 The game ends when any portion of the tower collapses, caused by either the removal of a block or its new placement.
-The last player to complete a turn before the collapse is the winner.
+The player with the highest score wins the game.
 ___
 # Data Structures

 ## 3D matrix (Tower) :

-- Since we wanted to make a vertical tower with different levels and sides, we immediately identified that in the game of _Jenga_, a 3-Dimensional Matrix would be the most effective data structure to store and manipulate all the values.
+- Since we wanted to make a vertical tower with dynamic levels and valued pieces, we immediately identified that in the game of _Jenga_, a three dimensional matrix would be the most effective data structure to store and manipulate all the values.
-#### Reasons :
+### Reasons :
 1. **Spatial Representation:**
     - _Jenga_ towers are three-dimensional structures, and a 3D matrix is well-suited for spatial representation.
 Each element in the matrix corresponds to a specific location in the tower, allowing for an intuitive and accurate representation of the tower's structure.
 2. **Layered Structure:**
     - The tower consists of layers of _Jenga_ blocks, and the 3D matrix can be used to organize these layers.
-Each layer is represented as a 2D matrix within the 3D matrix, with individual elements representing the presence or absence of a _Jenga_ block at a specific position.
+Each layer is represented as a 2D matrix within the 3D matrix, with individual elements representing the presence or absence of a _Jenga_ block at a specific position and the orientation of the layer itself (vertical/horizontal).
 3. **Ease of Manipulation:**
     - Manipulating the _Jenga_ tower involves adding or removing blocks at specific positions.
 The 3D matrix provides a straightforward way to perform these operations, as each element in the matrix corresponds to a block in the tower.
 4. **Efficient Indexing:**
     - Accessing specific positions within the tower is efficient using 3D matrix indices.
-The indices can be used to locate and modify the state of a particular block in constant time.
+The indices can be used to locate and modify the state of a particular block in constant time (O(1)).
 5. **Visualization:**
     - The 3D matrix facilitates the visualization of the tower's structure in the code.
 Developers can easily understand and reason about the state of the tower by examining the matrix, making it a valuable tool for debugging and code comprehension.

 ## Array (Leaderboard) :

-- The simplest way for us to have stored the leaderboard values was with an array.
-This was just for convenience sake, since the indexing allowed for us to not have to worry about external values, and due to our design we would not have more than 2 players being tracked at the same time.
+- The simplest way for us to have stored the leaderboard values during a match was using an array, with long term storage on a .txt document.
+This allowed us to easily implement a sorting algorithm every time the scores where updated.
 As such we opted to use a standard Array.
 Furthermore, there are more reasons for this choice.
-#### Reasons :
+### Reasons :

 1. **Leaderboard Representation:**
     - An array is utilized to represent the leaderboard in the _Jenga_ game.
-Each element in the array corresponds to a player, and the array maintains an ordered list of scores.
+Each element in the array corresponds to a player and is associated with their score.
+The array is sorted in descending order based on player scores, with the highest score at the top of the leaderboard.
 2. **Simple and Direct Indexing:**
     - The array allows for simple and direct indexing, where each player's score is associated with their position in the array.
 This simplicity facilitates straightforward access and modification of player scores.
-3. **Static Size:**
+3. **Efficient Sorting:**
-    - Unlike a hashmap, the array has a static size, meaning it is pre-allocated with a fixed number of slots.
-This size determines the maximum number of players that can be accommodated in the leaderboard.
+    - The array is sorted in descending order based on player scores.
+This allows for efficient sorting of the leaderboard, which is a key feature of the _Jenga_ game.
+The leaderboard is sorted after every score update, ensuring that the player with the highest score is positioned at the top of the leaderboard.
-#### Key Details:
+### Key Details:

 - **Insertion and Retrieval:**
     - The time complexity for inserting a new score or retrieving an existing score from the array is `O(1)` because array indexing is a constant time operation.
 - **Sorting (if needed):**
-    - If sorting is required for the leaderboard, the time complexity would be O(n log n) for the sorting operation.
+    - If sorting is required for the leaderboard, the time complexity would be O(n log n) for the sorting operation using **quicksort**.
 However, this might be a periodic operation rather than occurring after every score update.

-## Circular Queue (Stacked Queue as we saw in class)):
+## Circular Queue (Stacked Queue as we saw in class):

 - A *circular queue*, also known as a circular buffer, is a type of data structure that combines the features of a queue and an array (stack).
 It is a way to represent a queue with a fixed-size array, and when the end of the array is reached, the next element is considered to be at the beginning of the array, creating a circular structure.

 - For the tracking of the moves we used a circular queue.
 This was a simple choice especially because of the nature of the data structure.
 Simply put, we would have the moves placed at the top of the stack following a LIFO, which would make backtracking an easy operation for us when it came for the time to implement it.
 Since we are allowing for a maximum of 3 backtracking operations, we need to only keep track of the last 4 elements.
 Therefore, the circular queue lets us pop the first element (FIFO) after the length is greater than 4.
 This data structure allows us to keep a time complexity of O(1) in all push/pop operations.

-- For our case, we will be using the deque object from collections to implement this function.
+- For our case, we will be using the deque() object from collections to implement this function.
 This essentially lets us keep the best of both worlds from a queue and a stack, while still keeping its efficiency.

 1. **Backtracking Operations:**
     - A stack is employed to facilitate backtracking operations in the _Jenga_ game.
 As a player makes moves and can potentially undo them, the stack keeps track of the sequence of moves, allowing for efficient undoing of the last move.